jwilm/knex-migrate/README.md

 ## Features

 The knex generator interface is inspired from the rails migration generator, and if you are familiar with the latter, you should be immediately comfortable with this generator for knex.
-Migration files are output using CoffeScript.
+Migration files are output using CoffeeScript.

 ## Syntax